weaversa/cryptol-course/labs/NewModuleSystem/NewModuleSystem.md

 As noted above, interfaces do not (yet) export their type aliases, but it would be nice for users to have access to these.
 We'll quickly do this with a functor that imports the same interface and exports the (copied) type aliases.
-This also demonstrates an **interface alias** to distinguish the interface's aliases (which would otherwise conflict despite not being accessible) from the functor's:
+This also demonstrates an *interface alias* to distinguish the interface's type aliases (which would otherwise conflict despite not being accessible) from the functor's:

 ```cryptol
 submodule F_BlockCipher_Aliases where